hraunfossar waterfall 1

 Day 3: Þjórsárdalur – Skógar – Vík

 Today you leave the Golden Circle and head towards the south coast.
-The Þjórsárdalur Valley surprises with its varied landscapes of birch forests, lava fields, rivers and waterfalls.
-In the Gjáin Valley, you discover small waterfalls and volcanic formations, with views of Mount Hekla on clear days.
-Along the south coast, you stop at Seljalandsfoss and Skógafoss.
+The Þjórsárdalur valley surprises with birch forests, lava fields, rivers and waterfalls.
+In the Gjáin valley you’ll discover miniature waterfalls and volcanic formations, with views of the Hekla volcano on a clear day.
+Along the south coast, you’ll stop at Seljalandsfoss and Skógafoss.
 At Seljalandsfoss, weather permitting, you can walk behind the waterfall.
-Skógafoss impresses with its power and legends.
-Near Sólheimajökull, guided glacier hikes or kayaking on the glacier lagoon are possible.
+Skógafoss impresses with its powerful form and legends.
+Guided ice tours or kayaking trips are available in the vicinity of Sólheimajökull.
 Further along the coast lie Dyrhólaey* and the black sand beach of Reynisfjara.
-You then cross the vast Eldhraun lava field before reaching Vík.
+You reach Vík via the vast Eldhraun lava field.

-*Dyrhólaey is closed between mid-May and 25 June due to the bird nesting season.
+*Please note that Dyrhólaey is closed between mid-May and 25 June due to the bird breeding season.

 Day 4: Vatnajökull National Park – Jökulsárlón – Höfn

-Today you enter Southeast Iceland, where glaciers dominate the landscape.
-You explore the southern part of Vatnajökull National Park and see glacier tongues such as Svinafellsjökull.
-You then visit the Jökulsárlón glacier lagoon, where icebergs drift calmly through the water.
-Nearby is Diamond Beach, a black sand beach scattered with ice blocks.
-The day ends in the harbour town of Höfn, known for its langoustines.
+Today you’ll drive into south-east Iceland, where glaciers dominate the landscape.
+You’ll explore the southern part of Vatnajökull National Park and see glacier tongues such as Svinafellsjökull.
+You’ll then visit Jökulsárlón, where icebergs drift peacefully through the lagoon.
+Nearby lies Diamond Beach, a black beach strewn with ice blocks.
+The day ends in the port town of Höfn, famous for its langoustines.

 Day 5: Höfn – East Fjords – Egilsstaðir

 You leave Höfn behind and drive over the Almannaskarð Pass towards the East Fjords.
-Here, steep mountains plunge directly into the sea and fjords cut deep into the land.
+Here, steep mountains plunge straight into the sea and fjords cut deep into the land.
 Along the way, you pass fishing villages such as Fáskrúðsfjörður, Reyðarfjörður and Eskifjörður.
-In Djúpivogur, egg-shaped sculptures catch the eye in the harbour.
+In Djúpivogur, the egg-shaped sculptures in the harbour catch the eye.
 Those interested in geology can visit Petra’s Mineral Collection.
-The day ends in Egilsstaðir, near the Hallormsstaður forest and Lake Lagarfljót, known for its legendary lake monster.
-At the Vök Baths on Lake Urriðavatn, you relax in floating geothermal pools.
+The day ends in Egilsstaðir, near the Hallormsstaður forest and Lake Lagarfljót with its legendary sea monster.
+At the Vök Baths on Lake Urriðavatn, you can relax in floating geothermal baths.

 Day 6: Lake Mývatn

-You continue north towards Iceland’s volcanic north.
-Along the way, you cross the desert plateau of Möðrudalur öræfi.
-At Dettifoss, you feel the power of Europe’s most powerful waterfall.
-In the Mývatn area, you discover the pseudocraters at Skútustaðir, the lava formations of Dimmuborgir and the geothermal area of Námaskarð.
-The Stuðlagil Canyon, with its basalt columns, is also on the programme.
-The day can end with a visit to the Mývatn Nature Baths.
+Today you head further north towards the volcanic north.
+On the way, you cross the Möðrudalur öræfi desert plateau.
+At Dettifoss, you can feel the power of Europe’s most powerful waterfall.
+In the Mývatn area, you’ll discover pseudocraters at Skútustaðir, the jagged lava formations of Dimmuborgir and the geothermal area of Námaskarð.
+The Stuðlagil gorge with its basalt columns is also on the itinerary.
+You can round off the day at the Mývatn Nature Baths.

 Day 7: Mývatn – Goðafoss – Akureyri

-After a final exploration of the Mývatn area, you drive towards Akureyri.
-Along the way, you stop at Goðafoss, where water cascades powerfully across a wide fall.
-Akureyri, the northern capital, features colourful houses, a botanical garden, galleries and cafés, with views over Eyjafjörður Fjord.
+After a final exploration of the Mývatn area, you’ll drive towards Akureyri.
+On the way, you’ll stop at Goðafoss, where the water plunges down wide and powerful.
+Akureyri, the northern capital, boasts colourful houses, a botanical garden, galleries and cafés, with views over the Eyjafjörður fjord.

 Day 8: Skagafjörður – Borgarnes

-Today you drive through Skagafjörður, a region known for its Icelandic horses, a purebred breed raised here for centuries.
-Via scenic valleys and the Holtavörðuheiði plateau, you reach West Iceland.
-In Borgarfjörður, you discover a region shaped by Viking history and volcanic landscapes.
-You walk to the top of the Grábrók crater, visit Deildartunguhver and admire the Hraunfossar and Barnafoss waterfalls.
+Today you’ll drive through Skagafjörður, a region famous for its Icelandic horses, a purebred breed that has been bred here for centuries.
+Through picturesque valleys and the Holtavörðuheiði plateau, you’ll reach West Iceland.
+In Borgarfjörður, you’ll discover a region steeped in Viking history and volcanic landscapes.
+You’ll hike to the top of the Grábrók crater, visit Deildartunguhver and admire Hraunfossar and Barnafoss.

 Day 9: Borgarfjörður – Snæfellsjökull National Park

-Today you explore the Snæfellsnes Peninsula, often described as Iceland in miniature.
-Cliffs, lava fields, beaches, fishing villages and the Snæfellsjökull glacier follow one another in quick succession.
-At Arnarstapi, you walk along the sea cliffs, and those who wish can follow the trail to Hellnar.
-Djúpalónssandur and the photogenic Kirkjufell are also highlights.
+Today you’ll explore the Snæfellsnes Peninsula, often described as Iceland in a nutshell.
+You’ll discover cliffs, lava fields, beaches, fishing villages and the Snæfellsjökull glacier.
+At Arnarstapi, you’ll walk along sea cliffs, and those who wish can follow the route to Hellnar.
+Djúpalónssandur and the photogenic Kirkjufell are also on the itinerary.

 Day 10: Snæfellsnes – Reykjavík

-You continue exploring Snæfellsnes before driving towards Reykjavík.
-The route takes you through Hvalfjörður, the “whale fjord”.
-Along the way, you may stop at the Hvammsvík seawater baths, where stone pools move with the tides.
-In Reykjavík, the harbour, Hallgrímskirkja and the Harpa Concert Hall immediately stand out.
+You’ll continue exploring Snæfellsnes before heading towards Reykjavík.
+The route takes you through Hvalfjörður, the ‘whale fjord’.
+On the way, you can stop at the Hvammsvík seawater baths, where stone pools ebb and flow with the tides.
+In Reykjavík, the harbour, Hallgrímskirkja and the Harpa concert hall immediately catch the eye.

 Day 11: Reykjavík

-Today you further explore Reykjavík.
-Stroll through colourful streets, along the harbour and through neighbourhoods filled with cafés, boutiques and museums.
-After days spent in nature, the city offers a pleasant change of pace.
+Today you’ll explore Reykjavík further.
+Stroll through the colourful streets, past the harbour and through neighbourhoods full of cafés, boutiques and museums.
+After days spent in the countryside, the city feels like a pleasant change of pace.

 Day 12: Reykjavík or Reykjanes

-Today you set your own pace.
-Continue exploring Reykjavík, return to the Reykjanes Peninsula or plan a final visit to a geothermal bath.
+Today, you set the pace.
+You can explore Reykjavík further, drive around the Reykjanes Peninsula again or plan a final visit to a geothermal bath.

 Why book with Caractère?